 Rightware will demonstrate ‘Mobile App Store’ application, designed and implemented using Kanzi user interface solution, running in various mobile devices at Mobile World Congress in Barcelona from February 15th through February 18th.
 Key advantage of the Kanzi solution is “design-once, deploy everywhere” cross-platform support for the leading mobile operating systems, including Android, Blackberry, Linux, Maemo, Moblin, iPhone OS, Palm Web OS, Symbian OS, and Windows Mobile.
 Kanzi solution is build on top of industry standard OpenGL ES graphics API.
 A video featuring some capabilities of Kanzi is available online.

 DMP is proud to announce two all new OpenGL ES programming training courses.
 For those who have taken past courses, these are two new courses.
-OpenGL ES programming training I and II will run January 14-15 and January 21-22 2010.
-Complete details are available online for the Training I and Training II course in english, or Japanese.
+OpenGL ES programming training I and II will run March 11-12 and March 18-19 2010.
+Complete details are available online for the Training I and Training II courses in english, and in Japanese.

 The Western Australian Supercomputer Program (WASP) in conjunction with iVEC and the University of Western Australia is currently running an OpenCL course during the 2010 iVEC/WASP summer school programme.
 The course will concentrate on teaching students the fundamentals of OpenCL with a goal towards helping students gain a fundamental understanding of OpenCL as a technology framework for enabling heterogenous parallel processing.
 Online slides sets are available as the course unfolds.